MattBell1984/pdsnd_github/README.md

 and data on the user where applicable (such as youngest, oldest, average age etc.)

+At end of data presentation, the program asks the user if they would like to see the raw data 5 lines at a time, and presents it until the user quits.

 ### Files used
 Python Bikeshare Project Final.py chicago.csv